 -Secured funds to relieve China missionary, Lottie Moon, who had served for 11 years without a furlough

 -Advocated for Native Americans and impoverished mountain people

 -Honored in 1934 when The Home Missions Offering was re-named for her to encourage more to follow her sacrificial example

-WHY IS THE EASTER OFFERING IS NAMED FOR ANNIE?
+WHY IS THE EASTER OFFERING NAMED AFTER ANNIE?